mitsuba-renderer/mitsuba3/docs/pull_request_template.md

 *Please describe the tests that you added to verify your changes.*

-- Test A
-- Test B

 ## Checklist:

 *Please make sure to complete this checklist before requesting a review.*

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the [style guidelines](https://mitsuba2.readthedocs.io/en/latest/src/developer_guide/intro.html#introduction) of this project
 - [ ] My changes generate no new warnings
 - [ ] My code also compiles for `gpu_*` and `packet_*` variants.
-If you can't test this, please leave a note in the description above
+If you can't test this, please leave below
 - [ ] I have commented my code
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I cleaned the commit history and removed any "Merge" commits
+- [ ] I give permission that the Mitsuba 2 project may redistribute my contributions under the terms of its [license](https://github.com/mitsuba-renderer/mitsuba2/blob/master/LICENSE)